docsifyjs/awesome-docsify/README.md

 - [:construction_worker: :orange_book: docsify-js-tutorial](https://github.com/MichaelCurrin/docsify-js-tutorial) - A guide to using DocsifyJS to setup and configure a docs site around your markdown docs.
 It is also built on DocsifyJS. [@MichaelCurrin](https://github.com/MichaelCurrin).
 - [:bird: :snake: python-twitter-guide](https://github.com/MichaelCurrin/python-twitter-guide) - Code snippets and links to docs around using the Twitter API and Tweepy on Python 3. @MichaelCurrin.
 - [:repeat_one: :hourglass_flowing_sand: :unicorn: unicron](https://github.com/MichaelCurrin/unicron) - A simple scheduler to ensure tasks run exactly once per day but get retried at intervals until the task passes.
 Ideal for machines which are not always online. @MichaelCurrin.
-- [docsify-dotnet-core](https://github.com/bharatdwarkani/docsify-dotnet-core) - This project demonstrates how we can add docisfy in a ASP.NET Core 3.0 application and serve documentation site.
 - [eDok](https://www.edok.com.br) - A safe, full featured SaaS ECM (Electronic Content Management) for the paperless business.
 The product, documentation and terms pages are implemented with docsify.
 Written in Brazilian Portuguese.
 - [codoxify](https://github.com/wavejumper/codoxify) - Generate Clojure documentation for docsify.
 - [ebay-node-api](https://pajaydev.github.io/ebay-node-api) - Node.js wrapper for all eBay API's.